flipperdevices/flipperzero-firmware/ReadMe.md

 ## I want to contribute code

 Before opening PR make sure that your changes really must be in the firmware itself.
-Many ideas can easily be implemented as external applications and place to flipper application catalog.
+Many ideas can easily be implemented as external applications and placed in flipper application catalog.
 If you are not sure you can ask on [Discord Server](https://flipp.dev/discord) or in [Issues](https://github.com/flipperdevices/flipperzero-firmware/issues) and we'll help you to find right place for your code.
 Also please read [Contribution Guide](/CONTRIBUTING.md), [Coding Style](/CODING_STYLE.md) and ensure that your code is compatible with project [License](/LICENSE).
 After you make sure that everything is good to go feel free to open [Pull Request](https://github.com/flipperdevices/flipperzero-firmware/pulls).

 # Development

-Flipper Zero Firmware is written in C with some bits and pieces written in armv7m assembly language.
-Intermediate level will be the best for comfortable programming.
-Flipper applications can be developer using C/C++.
+Flipper Zero Firmware is written in C with some bits and pieces written in C++ and armv7m assembly languages. intermediate level C is the best for comfortable programming.
+For Flipper Applications we officially support C, C++ and armv7m assembly languages.

 ## Requirements